 Expanding clean fuel options gives California drivers, including transit agencies, more environmentally preferable choices for running their vehicles.
 Producing lower carbon fuels also leads to more technology-driven, good jobs in the state.

-Thus far, the state’s LCFS program has avoided millions of tons of carbon pollution and more than $2 billion in negative public health impacts.
+Thus far, the state’s LCFS program has avoided millions of tons of carbon pollution and more than $1.84 million in negative public health impacts.
 These benefits will continue to accrue and grow as the standard is fully phased-in.
-According to the latest Air Resources Board’s latest quarterly compliance report tracking industry performance, the LCFS has produced these benefits.
+According to the Air Resources Board’s latest quarterly compliance report tracking industry performance, the LCFS has produced these benefits.

-Through early 2017, industry exceeded the Low Carbon Fuel Standard’s targets.
-The program has helped increase the value of the clean fuels market — including investments in production and distribution — by an estimated $2 billion since 2011.
+To date, industry has met or exceeded the Low Carbon Fuel Standard’s targets.
+The program has helped increase the value of the clean fuels market — including investments in production and distribution — by an estimated $2.8 billion since 2011.
 While this is still only a fraction of the hundreds of billions spent over the same time period on petroleum-based fuels in California, the LCFS is jumpstarting increased investments across the clean fuel supply chain.